Adam Kwasman: 2020 State Senate Race

 Kwasman announced his intention to run for the state senate in Legislative District 23, challenging incumbent republican Michelle Ugenti-Rita.
 Although he received sufficient signatures, Kwasman dropped out of the race and endorsed Alex Kolodin due to health concerns and the COVID-19 pandemic.

+2024 Scottsdale City Council Race

+Kwasman ran for a seat on the Scottsdale City Council on a platform of family-focused policies, public safety, and fiscal accountability.
+He also highlighted his intention to alleviate the homelessness crisis in Scottsdale if elected.

+Kwasman placed first in the general election for the Scottsdale City Council race and took office in January 2025.

+Awards

+During his time in the Legislature, Kwasman was awarded a number of honors by local organizations.
+He was awarded the "Hero of the Taxpayer" award by Americans for Prosperity, the "Champion of Small Business" award by the National Federation of Independent Businesses, and the "Friend of the Family Award" by the Arizona Family Project.

+Policies

+Kwasman has stated that he has a strong commitment to public safety.
+His plan to ensure public safety includes investing in police, fostering community-police partnerships, and implementing comprehensive crime prevention strategies.

 Personal life

-Kwasman volunteers teaching economics to high school students through the Junior Achievement program.
 In August 2014, Kwasman revealed that he had been diagnosed with "a form of slow-growing blood cancer that has presented no symptoms."

-Kwasman is a regular political and economic contributor to The Resurgent.
+Kwasman is a regular political and economic contributor to various national publications.

 Kwasman is married to political consultant Orit Kwasman (née Sklar), who is the former Development Director of the Faith and Freedom Coalition and a conservative political consultant.

+Kwasman practices orthodox Judaism and, along with his wife, is a leader of the Arizona chapter of the Republican Jewish Coalition.
+He was appointed to this position in 2023 and has worked to expand the Coalition's reach in Arizona and advance conservative Jewish ideals in the state legislature.

+Kwasman is a leader and advocate for Invest in Israel Bonds for the state of Arizona.